earth-sol/spiceai/.github/ISSUE_TEMPLATE/enhancement.md

 <!--

-Release notes for this enhancement, to be filled once completed.
+Release notes for this enhancement, to be completed at the beginning because we [start from the end](https://productstrategy.co/working-backwards-the-amazon-prfaq-for-product-innovation/).
 These release notes will be included as highlights on the next release.

 Example: